robertdavidgraham/masscan/doc/masscan.8.markdown

     addresses.
 This is useful for importing into other tools.
 The options `--shard`, `--resume-index`, and `--resume-count` can be useful with this feature.

+  * `-oX <filename>`: sets the output format to XML and saves the output in the given filename.
+This is equivelent to using the `--output-format` and `--output-filename` parameters.

+  * `-oB <filename>`: sets the output format to binary and saves the output in the given filename.
+This is equivelent to using the `--output-format` and `--output-filename` parameters.
+The tool `scan2text` can then be used to read the binary file.
+Binary files are mush smaller than their XML equivelents, but require a separate step to convert back into XML or another readable format.

 ## CONFIGURATION FILE FORMAT